roman-milk/roman-milk.github.io/at-the-movies.md

  Lonny had quickly removed Sally's clothes and the beauty of the two naked bodies took Diane back.
 Sally was such a breath taking woman and looking at Lonny, her eyes focused on his manhood.
 It bounced wildly up and down as they caressed and embraced on the couch.

  Although it was dim in the room, she had no trouble seeing the two in action.
 It was obvious that Lonny was overly aroused as his act of foreplay was done in a mere minute or two.
 Mesmerized by his cock, Diane felt a deep burning inside her loins and she blushed deeply as she wished it were her he was caressing.
 She shook her head in an attempt to stop her fantasy and put her mind back to normal.
 The heat was building in her body and it was becoming uncomfortable.
-Report_Story #2